apostrophecms/sanitize-html/README.md

 ```
 ### Discarding text outside of ```<html></html>``` tags

-Sometimes various applications creating html as function of clipboard copy generate control characters after terminating html tag.
-By default sanitize-html will not discard these characters and return them in sanitized string.
-This behaviour can be modified using enforceHtmlBoundary option.
+Some text editing applications generate HTML to allow copying over to a web application.
+These can sometimes include undesireable control characters after terminating `html` tag.
+By default sanitize-html will not discard these characters, instead returning them in sanitized string.
+This behaviour can be modified using `enforceHtmlBoundary` option.

-Setting this option to true will instruct sanitize-html to discard all characters outside of html tag boundary which is before ```<html>``` and after ```</html>``` tag.
+Setting this option to true will instruct sanitize-html to discard all characters outside of `html` tag boundaries -- before `<html>` and after `</html>` tags.

 ```javascript
 enforceHtmlBoundary: true
 ```

 ### htmlparser2 Options

 `santizeHtml` is built on `htmlparser2`.
 By default the only option passed down is `decodeEntities: true` You can set the options to pass by using the parser option.